 He is secretly the mastermind behind the Zodiarts, and has been distributing the Zodiarts Switches amongst the students of his school for reasons unknown.
 His eyes often glow with an unearthly red light

 , and he possesses the ability to wield Cosmic Energy in a raw form.
-As of #34, Libra has noticed that Gamou has the potential to become Sagittarius, and he reveals himself as such at the end of #42.
+At #32, Libra finds out that his Zodiarts form is Sagittarius and he transforms into it in #42.

 - Affably Evil: Gamou is the type to call you over in the cafeteria to try a new soup he's made himself, then a few hours later break into your headquarters and kill your best friend in front of your eyes, apologize for the fuss and thank you for finding the soup delicious enough that he's added it to the menu.
 What a nice guy.

 - Ambiguously Human: Because Gamou has been using the Switches for so much longer than anyone else, even his human form has power over negative Cosmic Energy that lets him exhibit control over other Zodiarts and even other Horoscopes, usually associated with his eyes turning a bright red color.

 - Arrows on Fire: Which are called Apostolos.

 - Ascend to a Higher Plane of Existence: His ultimate goal is to meet the Presenters and evolve beyond human.